Knowledge Base

 Using the Media Library

-The first thing we are going to do is add the image, stylesheet and JavaScript files to TERMINALFOUR.
+The first thing we are going to do is add the image, stylesheet and JavaScript files to Terminalfour.
 The Media Library is where you store the files used across your site.

 Rather than individual files to the Media Library we can bulk upload them using the Packages feature.
 First up, we'll zip the "images" folder.